pavel-malashko/TEST-Frontend/README.md

 # TEST-Frontend

-* Test for company PixelPlex with use (React.js, Redux)
+* Test for company PixelPlex with used (React.js, Redux)

 ## Setup: